zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 451.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, cultural notes, comprehension che cks, and a complete transcript of this episode.
+Go there to download a Learning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, cultural notes, comprehension che cks, and a complete transcript of this episode.

 This episode is called “Buying Car Insurance.”
 It’s a dial ogue between Jackie and an “agent,” someone who sells insurance for cars.
 In it, we’ll use a lot of common vocabulary in talking about cars and car insurance.
 Let’s get started.